 Alaya Preschool was founded in 1977 by students of Chögyam Trungpa Rinpoche, Naropa University’s founder.
 Naropa University faculty and graduates, including those of the Early Childhood Education program, serve as the preschool’s staff.
 The school offers a 10% discount to students and scholarships are also available.
 Learn more.

 Children’s Alley at the Boulder YWCA is a drop-in childcare center with sliding scale fees.
 The program serves children ages 6 weeks to 12 years old and offer extended hours including evenings and Saturdays.

 Orientation is designed to help your transition into the intellectual, cultural, social, and energetic climate of Naropa University.
-Orientation is mandatory for all students new to Naropa University’s graduate program.
+Orientation is mandatory for all students new to Naropa University’s undergraduate program.

 You may pick up your student ID and RTD CollegePass (if eligible) during Orientation.
-Please review the photo requirements and submit by July 28 or within 15 days of acceptance, whichever is later.
+Please review the photo requirements within 15 days of acceptance.
+The deadline to submit a photo in order to have your bus pass ready for Orientation is December 15th.
 If you are unable to submit a photo prior to Orientation, you may have your photo taken that day.
 Note that this will significantly delay the processing of your student ID and RTD CollegePass.

 Naropa University’s mission commits us to providing an educational and professional setting that promotes and delivers an environment free of all forms of discrimination, including sexual misconduct, and relationship violence.